-Laser resurfacing uses a laser to send out brief pulses of high-energy light that are absorbed by water and substances in the skin called chromophores.
-The light is changed into heat energy, and the heat then destroys (vaporizes) thin sections of skin, layer by layer.
+Laser resurfacing is a treatment to improve the look of the skin.
+It uses a laser to send out brief pulses of high-energy light.
+This light is absorbed by water and substances in the skin called chromophores.
+The light is changed into heat energy.
+The heat then destroys (vaporizes) thin sections of skin, layer by layer.
 As the wounded area heals, new skin grows to replace the damaged skin that was removed during the laser treatment.
 Some lasers only tighten the skin by heating it but do not destroy the skin.

-Laser resurfacing is usually very precise and causes little damage to the surrounding skin and tissue.
+In most cases, laser resurfacing is very precise and causes little damage to the surrounding skin and tissue.
 It is done most often on the face, but it may be done on skin in other areas of the body.
-The hands, neck, and chest may be avoided because skin in these areas does not heal as well as it does in other areas.
+It's usually not done on the hands, neck, and chest.
+The skin in these areas does not heal as well as it does in other areas.
 It tends to thicken and scar as a result of the laser treatment.
-Some surgeons are willing to treat the neck using a lower-energy laser.
+But some surgeons may treat the neck using a lower-energy laser.

 Newer laser methods

-Newer methods of laser resurfacing cause fewer complications and have faster recovery times.
+Newer methods of laser resurfacing cause fewer problems and have faster recovery times.
 These methods include:

-- Fractional laser skin resurfacing, which treats microscopic columns of skin.
-The treated areas of the skin are surrounded by untreated areas, which results in visible improvement without much bleeding or scabbing.
+- Fractional laser skin resurfacing.
+This treats microscopic columns of skin.
+The treated areas of the skin are surrounded by untreated areas.
+The result is visible improvement without much bleeding or scabbing.

-- Plasma skin resurfacing, which uses plasma energy to destroy the lower layers of skin but does not affect the top layer of skin.
+- Plasma skin resurfacing.
+This technique uses plasma energy to destroy the lower layers of skin.
+It does not affect the top layer of skin.
 This top layer protects the lower layers of skin as they heal.

-- Infrared laser resurfacing, which targets deeper layers of the skin with heat to smooth and tighten the skin.
+- Infrared laser resurfacing.
+It targets deeper layers of the skin with heat to smooth and tighten the skin.

 How it is done

 The laser is passed over the skin, sending out pulses.
 Each pulse lasts less than a millisecond.
-Between passes with the laser, the skin will be wiped with water or a saline solution to cool the skin and remove tissue that the laser has destroyed.
-The number of passes required depends on how large the area is and what type of skin is being treated.
-Thin skin around the eyes, for instance, requires very few passes with the laser.
-Thicker skin or skin with more severe lesions requires a greater number of passes.
+Between passes with the laser, the skin will be wiped with water or a saltwater solution.
+This is done to cool the skin and remove tissue that the laser has destroyed.
+The number of passes needed depends on how large the area is and what type of skin is being treated.
+Thin skin around the eyes, for instance, needs very few passes with the laser.
+Thicker skin or skin with more severe lesions will need more passes.

-The pulses from the laser may sting or burn slightly, or you may feel a snapping sensation against your skin.
-Little or no bleeding occurs in most cases, although severely damaged skin may bleed.
-When the treatment is finished, the area is covered with a clean dressing or ointment.
+The pulses from the laser may sting or burn slightly.
+You may feel a snapping feeling against your skin.
+In most cases, there is little or no bleeding.
+Severely damaged skin is more likely to bleed.
+When the treatment is done, the area is covered with a clean dressing or ointment.